Mechanics Of Orthodontic Tooth Movement

 Root Movement

-- It is the opposite of crown tipping and crown of a tooth should be kept stationary, while the root moves labiolingually or mesiodistally.
+- It is the opposite of crown tipping and the crown of a tooth should be kept stationary, while the root moves labiolingually or mesiodistally.

 - Root movement occurs due to torquing of the incisor and uprighting the tipped teeth.